BioImage-Archive/ai_training_course/day_1/environment_setup.md

 # Settings up machine learning environments

-    N.b All commands in this box are to be entered into a terminal
+    N.b All commands in these boxes are to be entered into a terminal

 ## GPU support: